ExxonMobil knows only too well the importance of inspiring future generations to think about maths and science as a career pathway.

 Bright Future Grants

-ExxonMobil Australia, through our subsidiaries, Mobil and Esso, is hoping to inspire a new generation of engineers and scientists through our Bright Future Grants.
+Since 2009, ExxonMobil Australia, through our subsidiaries, Mobil and Esso, has been working to inspire a new generation of engineers and scientists through our Bright Future Grants program.

 Scientists and engineers are critical for addressing the challenges of 21st century life.
 That is why we invest in education programs that focus on inspiring kids to pursue careers in science, technology, engineering and mathematics.

 From medicine to energy development to computing and engineering, we are supporting the development of a passionate and highly skilled workforce that will help solve problems and create new opportunities into the future.
-In 2017, 54 schools close to our Altona Refinery, Yarraville Terminal, Birkenhead Terminal, Longford Plants, Long Island Point and Barry Beach Marine Terminal received funding towards maths or science projects.
+Each year, kindergartens, primary and secondary schools close to our Altona Refinery, Yarraville Terminal, Birkenhead Terminal, Longford Plants and Long Island Point Plant are invited to apply for a Bright Future Grant to support maths or science projects.

-Kindergartens, primary and secondary schools are using the money for a broad range of maths and science resources and projects, from purchasing new technology such as iPads, smartboard software and robotics kits, to funding outdoor programs to teach students about sustainability, such as a seagrass study at Jawbone Marine Sanctuary and a local tree planting project.
+The grants support a broad range of maths and science resources and projects, from the purchase of new technology such as iPads, smartboard software and robotics kits, to funding outdoor programs to teach students about sustainability, such as a seagrass study at Jawbone Marine Sanctuary and a local tree planting project.

 Recognising the importance of education